Skip to main content

 Full-Mouth Dental Implants in Dupont Circle, DC

 Is full-mouth implant restoration right for you?
-Evaluate candidacy criteria, success predictors, and contraindications with Dr. Marlin's decision framework.
+Evaluate candidacy criteria, success predictors, and contraindications with Dr. Marlin.

 Dupont Circle residents evaluating full-mouth implant restoration need a clear framework for assessing candidacy.
 This page explains what factors predict implant success and what contraindications might limit your options.
 Understanding these criteria helps you make an informed decision about whether implants are right for your situation.